inab-certh/MyPal---smart-notification-macrolayer/README.md

 ## Contact

 For any queries or suggestions, please contact:
-- **Project Maintainer**: Panos Bonotis - [LinkedIn](https://www.linkedin.com/in/panosbonotis/) - pbonotis@certh.gr
+- **Designed & Developed**: Panos Bonotis - [LinkedIn](https://www.linkedin.com/in/panosbonotis/) - pbonotis@certh.gr
-- or to pose any questions [online website](https://mypal-project.eu/contact-us/), which offers plenty of information of the present state of the MyPal project and much more..
+- Please pose any questions [online website](https://mypal-project.eu/contact-us/), which offers plenty of information of the present state of the MyPal project and much more..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>